turingcompl33t/turingcompl33t.github.io/_posts/2022-3-16-Containers-On-AWS.md

 All major cloud service providers present services for deploying containerized applications.
 Amazon Web Services (AWS) is no exception.
 In fact, this post was inspired by a [recent article](https://www.lastweekinaws.com/blog/the-17-ways-to-run-containers-on-aws/) that discusses 17 distinct ways to deploy containers on AWS.
 With all of these available options, how do we select the one that is most appropriate for our particular application?

+As you might expect, there are tradeoffs present across these container deployment offerings.
+The way these tradeoffs align with the particular requirements of our application

 The methods we will consider include:

 - [AppRunner](#apprunner)